 - Other meetings a few times

-Both the team and the Coach can propose having a meeting whenever there seems to be a need for one.
-For example, the Coach can be invited to a team's work session, Client meeting, Sprint Demo or Sprint Retro.
+Both the team and the Coach can propose having an additional meeting if there seems to be a need for one.
+For example, the Coach can be invited a couple of times to a team's work session, Client meeting, Sprint Demo or Sprint Retro.
 In these meetings the team may discuss the use of Scrum, course requirements, project's work practices, or any problems.
 Creating an agenda for the meetings allows the Coach to prepare better.

 The team can also ask help from the Coach by e-mail.
-Keeping him up-to-date with the project helps him to help the team.
-For example, notify him whenever some new artifact, such as a Sprint Plan, has been created.
+In order to get better support, keep the Coach up-to-date with the project.
+For example, notify the Coach whenever some new artifact, such as a Sprint Plan, has been created.

-Before the project starts, the course will arrange Scrum Simulations where the use of the Scrum is learned in practice.
-Several sessions will be arranged for 2-4 teams at a time.
+The course will arrange Scrum Simulations where the use of Scrum is learned in practice.
+Several sessions will be arranged for 2-5 teams at a time.

-Registration to the sessions will be done in a Google Sheet before the games.
+Registration to the sessions will be done in a Google Sheet.
 Register immediately when at least the scrum master and a few team mates have found a suitable time.
 You can change the session later, if needed.
 Try to fill the first sessions first!

 Experience Exchange Sessions (EES)